-Attachment 2: LANGUA GE ACCESS PLAN C OMPLAINT FOR M TEMPLATE The attached complaint for instructions provided on Simplified/Traditional Chiral the form.
-The form lectronically or by n is available in mail in accordance English, Spanish, with t
+Attachment 2: LANGUAGE ACCESS PLAN COMPLAINT FORM TEMPLATE

-Christopher Nunn Commissioner
+The attached complaint form may be submitted electronically or by mail in accordance with the instructions provided on the form.
+The form is available in English, Spanish, Korean, Simplified/Traditional Chinese, and Vietnamese.